Rainstorm in Murray Bridge prompts almost 60 calls to State Emergency Service

 Emergency services have responded to almost 60 calls from help around Murray Bridge after a heavy rain band passed through on Sunday afternoon.

-The rural city copped almost 50 millimetres of rain between 3.30 and 7pm, according to the Bureau of Meteorology.
+The rural city copped 58 millimetres of rain between about 3.30 and 7pm, according to the Bureau of Meteorology.

-That’s about 2.5 times as much as it would usually get during the whole month of March.
+That’s about three times as much as it would usually get during the whole month of March.

 Dozens of homes had water come in through doorways, window fixtures and ceilings.